angristan/matomo-to-umami/README.md

 COMMIT;
 ```

+## Important Notes

+### Bounce Rate Calculation

+Umami calculates bounce rate as the percentage of visits with only 1 event.
+The migration tool uses Matomo's `idvisit` to generate `visit_id`, which correctly groups all pageviews from the same visit together.
+This ensures accurate bounce rate statistics after migration.

+If you see 100% bounce rate after migration, verify that `visit_id` is being generated from `idvisit` (not `idpageview`).

 ## Limitations and Caveats

 1. **Limited event types**: Only pageviews, outlinks, and downloads are migrated.
 Custom Matomo events, goals, and e-commerce data are not supported.